cube3power/atsd/rule-engine/README.md

 [Windows](window.md) are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.

-When a window is updated, the rule engine evaluates the boolean expression that triggers changes in window status.
+When a window is updated, the rule engine checks the condition that triggers response actions.

-Sample expression:
+Condition example:

 ```javascript
     avg() > 80